 Many new parents experience feelings of frustration, isolation, and exhaustion during the first few months of an infant’s life.
 The additional stress and anxiety related to the COVID-19 pandemic can be overwhelming.
-Usually, new mothers can seek out social supports and outside help from family and friends, but social distancing recommendations have greatly reduced the amount of contact that may be available at this time.
+Usually, new mothers can seek out social supports and outside help from family and friends, but COVID-19 may have changed this for some families.

 Here are a few suggestions to help parents cope with stress with a newborn at home: